 I am so fortunate to teach undergraduate students (majors and non-majors), graduate fellows from the Winterthur Program, and PhD students from several disciplines in the humanities.
-They keep me on my toes, push my thinking, and teach me about what’s really happening online!
+They keep me on my toes, expand my thinking, and teach me about what’s really happening online!

 I have taught a wide variety of courses at a number of institutions.
 In addition to courses on literature, material culture, and literary theory, I enjoy teaching composition and research methods.
 I have developed a series of workshops on writing for scholars in the social sciences.
 I also train graduate students to engage a broader public—through writing, media appearances, and community outreach— in the Delaware Public Humanities Institute (DELPHI).

 If you’d like to read more about my commitment to feminist pedagogy, please take a look at my Guide to Graduate Seminars (and Beyond).

 At the University of Delaware